shrumsowen11/shrumsowen11/README.md

 After adding, we commit those added files on the command line

                 git commit -m "first commit"
+After commiting, if you want to unstage or uncommit:

+		git reset
 In order to make sure the committed files are there on the command line

                  git log